jbcodeforce/flink-studies/docs/firstapp.md

 * Stateful
 * Timed process

+### Stateless

-For stateless the data flow can be isolated in static method within the main class, or as separate class and then the test instantiate the class and provide the data.
+For stateless, the data flow can be isolated in static method within the main class, or defined within a separate class.
+The test instantiates the class and provides the data.

-For example testing a string to a tuple mapping is doing well (MapTrip() is the MapFunction(...)):
+For example testing a string to a tuple mapping (MapTrip() is a MapFunction(...) extension):

 ```java
  public void testMapToTuple() throws Exception {